CharlieFreeman/htmlNotes/README.md

 ### Chapter 2 "Creating Styles & Style Sheets"

-PG:35 TIP: Some people learn better by doing rather than reading.Ifyou’dliketotryyourhandatcreatingstyles and style sheets first and then come back here to read up on what you just did, turn to page 43 for a hands-on tutorial.
+PG:35 TIP: Some people learn better by doing rather than reading.
+If you’d like to try  your hand at creating styles and style sheets first and then come back here to read up on what you just did, turn to page 43 for a hands-on tutorial.

 External Style Sheets unified design and a quicker load time.